• Skip to primary navigation

 1. Roll mini marshmallows in the palm of your hands until they shape into fluffy bunny tails.

-2. Pipe one small head (a little smaller than a vanilla wafer) and two ears onto a parchment paper lined baking sheet.
+2. Pipe one small chocolate bunny head (a little smaller than a vanilla wafer) and two ears onto a parchment paper-lined baking sheet.

-3. Dip a vanilla wafer cookie into the melted chocolate or candy melts.
+3. Dip a vanilla wafer cookie into a small bowl of melted chocolate.

-4. Remove from the chocolate and set right next to the chocolate head/ears creating the body for the bunny.
+4. Remove the cookie from the bowl and set it right next to the chocolate head/ears creating the body for the bunny.

 5. Immediately attach one marshmallow bunny tail along the bottom edge of the chocolate dipped cookie.